akboada/frontend-nanodegree-mobile-portfolio/README.md

 * Changed return value of the sizeSwitcher to "dx + oldwidth" so that the changePizzaSizes function doen't have to take a redudant measurement

-* Access determineDX variable outside the changePizzaSizes function loop, because each element of the array will all be the same size
+* Accessed determineDX variable outside the changePizzaSizes function loop, because each element of the array will be the same size

 * Removed redudant newWidth variable, and alter element style directly